dappsnation/akita-ng-fire/doc/collection/guard/api.md

 ## Subscription Strategy

-`MovieGuard` provides two strategy to deal with subscription.
+`MovieGuard` provides two strategies to deal with subscription.

 ### Loading Strategy

-By default the `MovieGuard` doesn't wait for the Firestore to send the first data.
+By default, the `MovieGuard` doesn't wait for the Firestore to send the first data.
 It makes routing **fast** but the **data might not be available** when component appears.
-Then you want to leverage the `loading` key of Akita :
+Then you want to leverage the `loading` key of Akita:

 ```typescript
 @Component({